 If you are interested in starting a clean-up event in your area, talk to your friends, family, local city council, and other local groups for support and advice.
 OSOF can also help out with tips on organising successful clean-up events in your area.

-Download a Waste Audit Data Sheet to record information on what is found during your clean-up.
-If possible, get your waste audit information back to us so we can can include it in our database.
+Download a Waste Audit Data Sheet to record information on what is found during your clean-up and upload it to the Adopt-a-Coast Web Application.